treyworks/treyworks-quiz/README.md

 - Progress bar that can be shown/hidden via configuration
 - Question counter display (e.g., "1 / 10") that can be toggled
 - Custom success messages after form submission
+- Support for dynamic success messages from server responses
 - Comprehensive styling with namespaced CSS classes
 - No external dependencies